Navigation Systems May Deteriorate Stability in Traffic Networks: Model of traffic network

+The demanded path flows $y_1, y_2,y_3$ are scalar quantities that model the fraction of exogenous inflow $\lambda$ that is routed through, respectively, paths $p_1,p_2,p_3.$ According to~\eqref{eq:link_flow_demand}, the demanded flows on the links $y_1^l, y_2^l,y_3^l, y_4^l, y_5^l$ can be computed from the demanded flows on the path as follows:

-which establishes that the flow on each link is the superposition of all the flows in the paths passing through that link.
-By inverting the above set of equations, the vector of path flows can be computed from the vector of link flows as follows
+In words, the above relationships state that the flow on each link is the sum of the flows on paths passing through that link.
+The demanded traffic latencies of the paths~\eqref{eq:path_latency} are